ironmussa/ironmussa.github.io/README.md

-## Welcome to the Iron Mussa Opensource Projects
+## Welcome to the Iron Mussa Open Source Projects

-Hi, here you can find information about our opencource projects.
-Please go to every repo to find info, examples and documentacion.
+Hi, here you can find information about our open source projects.
+Please go to each repo to find info, examples and documentacion.

 ### Optimus